What is PDT?

 - The treatment may be repeated 1-4 weeks later.

-- Pain: this may be noticed when the light is applied.
+- Pain: this mainly an issue with conventional PDT.
+Pain may be noticed when the light is applied.
 There may be discomfort or itching afterwards for a few days.

 - Inflammation (redness, swelling) may be noticed afterwards and last a week or so.